 You certainly won't like the idea to delete thousands of photos by selecting them one by one.
 It is a little tricky to select all the pictures.

-- Within the Photos App, tap Library at bottom left.
+- Within the Photos App, tap Library at the bottom left.

 - Then tap All Photos.
 It will display all your camera photos.

 - Starting from the bottom left picture, tap it, and do not release your finger.
-Moving to the top right corner, and let it scrolling and selecting at the same time.
+Moving to the top right corner, let it scroll and select at the same time.